Evading the BBN bound with a soft stiff period: Introduction

 This is expected to relax the restrictions on the length of the period.
 However, to maintain a constant $w$, a delicate balance between the kinetic and potential energy densities is required, as evident from Eq.~\eqref{wearly} In most cases, this seems artificial (see, however, Ref.~\cite{Dimopoulos:2022mce}).
 This is why, in this work, we aim to demonstrate that a stiff period of gradually varying barotropic parameter (from $-1$ to 1), caused by a gradually thawing scalar field on a steeply inclined potential, has a similar effect on this constraint, producing, instead of a rising slope, a distinctive rounded peak at the high end of the GW energy density spectrum.\footnote{An additional bound on the duration of kination (or another stiff era) is due to the danger of the freefalling scalar field condensate becoming overwhelmed by its own perturbations.
 As the Universe expands, the perturbations are diluted less drastically than the condensate \cite{Eroncel:2025bcb}.
 Indeed, the perturbations behave identically to the GW amplitude, so a gradual increase of the barotropic parameter from -1 to 1 equally ameliorates this constraint.} Such a unique observational signature could be observed in the near future.
 Fig.~\ref{fig:omegaGWsketch} shows sketches of the different spectra, demonstrating the merits of such a setup.

 In our paper, we build a concrete example model that demonstrates the viability of the above scenario.
 We consider hybrid inflation, where evolution first proceeds in the direction of a primordial inflaton field, but later turns into the direction of a waterfall field, a runaway flat direction in field space.
 To maximize the amplitude of the stochastic gravitational wave background, we assume inflation at the scale of grand unification (GUT-scale), but we remain agnostic to its details.
 We take the waterfall field's potential to have the shape of a double exponential, which can be motivated by string theory.
 We show that the double exponential results in the desired gradual increase in the barotropic parameter, which in turn results in a characteristic rounded peak in the GW spectrum.
+Furthermore, we find that at late times, the field adopts a pseudo-scaling behaviour on the runaway potential, which allows its energy density to slowly decay away in a natural manner.

 Our paper is structured as follows.
 In Sec.~\ref{sec:model} we introduce the model and its expected behaviour and give an overview of our numerical treatment.
 In Sec.~\ref{sec:results} we show the results of our numerical analysis and the form of the primordial gravitational wave spectrum.
 Finally, in Sec.~\ref{sec:conclusions} we discuss our results and conclusions.